jnish23/Starbucks-Capstone/README.md

 For a more detailed writeup, please my blog post at https://medium.com/@jordan.nish/starbucks-promotion-strategy-308fdf31c36f

+## Install
+This project was made in Python 3 and requires the following libraries:
+- Pandas
+- Numpy
+- Matplolib
+- Scikit-learn

 ## Introduction
 This data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 Once every few days, Starbucks sends out an offer to users of the mobile app.